bevacqua/campaign/README.md

 ### Email `body` Templates

 The `body` template determines what goes in the message body.
-The [options][send] we used to configure our email are _also used as the model_ for the `body` template, as sometimes it might be useful to include some of that metadata in the model itself.
+The [options](#send-options) we used to configure our email are _also used as the model_ for the `body` template, as sometimes it might be useful to include some of that metadata in the model itself.

 The API expects an absolute path to the `body` template.